gperftools/gperftools/docs/heap_checker.md

 If you are sure that the reported leaks are not dangerous and there is no good way to fix them, then you can use `HeapLeakChecker::Disabler` and/or `HeapLeakChecker::IgnoreObject()` to disable heap-checking for certain parts of the codebase.

 In "strict" or "draconian" mode, leaks may be due to incomplete cleanup in the destructors of global variables.
-If you don't wish to augment the cleanup routines, but still want to run in "strict" or "draconian" mode, consider using [`REGISTER_HEAPCHECK_CLEANUP`](#tweaking).
+If you don't wish to augment the cleanup routines, but still want to run in "strict" or "draconian" mode, consider using [REGISTER_HEAPCHECK_CLEANUP](#tweaking-whole-program-checking).

 ### Hints for Debugging Detected Leaks